Toolbox for reconstructing quantum theory from rules on information acquisition

-The proof of the complementarity of $Q_{ijk}$ and $Q_{lmn}$ for $i\neq l$, $j\neq m$ and $k\neq n$ is completely analogous to the one of lemma \ref{lem1}.
-One may use the fact that, by lemma \ref{lem_tri2}, both questions are compatible with and independent of $Q_{j_Bk_C}$ and that, by lemma \ref{lem_tri1}, $Q_{i_A\neq l_A}$ is complementary to $Q_{lmn}$.
+The proof of the complementarity of $Q_{ijk}$ and $Q_{lmn}$ for $i\neq l$, $j\neq m$ and $k\neq n$ follows from lemma \ref{lem0}.
+One may use the fact that, by lemma \ref{lem_tri2}, both questions are maximally compatible with and independent of $Q_{j_Bk_C}$ and that, by lemma \ref{lem_tri1}, $Q_{i_A\neq l_A}$ is maximally complementary to $Q_{lmn}$.